 - At the end of the interview make it easy for the journalist to get back in touch with you, so they can fact check.
 It also helps to establish a positive relationship that may be to your advantage in future.

 When we know news with potentially negative connotations is coming up, it can be best to:

 - Announce it ourselves in a way we control.

 - Develop a strategy for what we will say once the news becomes public.

-The Marketing and Communications Division and school/faculty communication staff are available to help develop proactive or reactive media strategies.
+M&C is available to help develop proactive or reactive media strategies.

 M&C provides staff training on dealing with the media.